inviqa/deck-task-registry/README.md

 - Ensure there are tests where possible
 - In lieu of a formal styleguide; follow existing formatting, and ensure ESLint doesn't fail.
-- Pull requests must be reviewed by at least one third party unless there are special circumstances.
 - Document your changes.

 [codeship-badge]: https://codeship.com/projects/079634a0-4cf5-0134-4c08-7e829346aa02/status?branch=master